Battle of Wauhatchie: Brown's Ferry operation

 Grant and Thomas initiated the "Cracker Line Operation" on October 26, 1863.
 It was designed to open the road to Chattanooga from Brown's Ferry on the Tennessee River with a simultaneous advance up Lookout Valley, securing the Kelley's Ferry Road.
 Brig.
 Gen. William F. "Baldy" Smith, Chief Engineer of the Military Division of the Mississippi, who conceived the overall Cracker Line plan, was assigned the task of establishing the Brown's Ferry bridgehead.
 He was assigned two infantry brigades from the 3rd Division, XIV Corps, to accomplish this: the 1st Brigade under Brig.
 Gen. John B. Turchin and the 2nd under Brig.
 Gen. William B. Hazen.

 At 3:00 a.m. on October 27, portions of Hazen's brigade embarked upon pontoons and floated around Moccasin Bend to Brown's Ferry.
 Turchin's brigade took a position on Moccasin Bend across from Brown's Ferry.
 Upon landing, Hazen secured the bridgehead and then positioned a pontoon bridge across the river, allowing Turchin to cross and take position on his right.

-Col. William C. Oates of the 15th Alabama guarded the valley with his regiment plus elements of other units.
+Col. William C. Oates of the Confederate 15th Alabama guarded the valley with his regiment plus elements of other units.
 Due to a command mixup, Oates did not know where three reserve regiments were positioned.
 After the Union surprise landing, Oates attempted a counterattack with his scratch force, but it failed after he was seriously wounded.
 By the time Brig.
-Gen. Evander M. Law turned up with the reserve regiments, it was too late; the Federals were too numerous and well entrenched.
+Gen. Evander M. Law turned up with those reserve regiments, it was too late; the Federals were too numerous and well entrenched.

 Hooker's advance

 Meanwhile, Maj.
 Gen. Joseph Hooker marched with three Union divisions from Bridgeport by following the railroad via Shellmound and the Running Water Creek gorge.
-On October 28, after a rapid march, Hooker's column entered Lookout Valley to the astonishment of Generals Braxton Bragg and James Longstreet, who were having a conference on Lookout Mountain.
+On October 28, after a rapid march, Hooker's column entered Lookout Valley to the astonishment of Confederate Generals Braxton Bragg and James Longstreet, who were having a conference on Lookout Mountain.
 Longstreet, obsessed with the possibility of a Union attack further to the southwest, had failed to properly scout Hooker's advance.

 Hooker, while his force passed through Lookout Valley on October 28, detached Brig.
 Gen. John W. Geary's division at Wauhatchie Station, a stop on the Nashville and Chattanooga Railroad, to protect the line of communications to the southwest as well as the road west to Kelley's Ferry.
 Once he reached his goal, "Hooker's dispositions were deplorable," with Howard's understrength XI Corps "bivouacked haphazardly" at Brown's Ferry.
 Worse, Geary's division, only 1,500-strong after detaching railroad guards, was posted in isolation.